 Nicole (Vanden Bosch) Minney is a horn teacher and performer in the mid-Michigan area.
-She is currently pursing a Doctorate of Musical Arts at Michigan State University.
-She completed her Master of Music in Music Performance at Michigan State University in 2018 and her Bachelor of Music in Instrumental Music Education and Music Performance at Western Michigan University in 2016.
-Nicole is now the Adjunct Professor of Horn at Olivet College, Adjunct Instructor of Horn at Alma College, and the horn instructor at Grand Ledge Schools and Hastings Schools.
-She is a member of the Midland Symphony and regularly performs with the West Michigan Symphony, Jackson Symphony, and Traverse Symphony.
-Nicole recently finished a semester as an adjunct faculty member at Western Michigan University teaching Aural Skills IV: Introduction to Classical Improvisation.
-Nicole's teaching focuses on using creativity to learn horn technique in order to becoming life long participators in music.
+She completed her Doctorate of Musical Arts in 2022 and her Master of Music in Music Performance in 2018 at Michigan State University and her Bachelor of Music in Instrumental Music Education and Music Performance in 2016 at Western Michigan University.
+Nicole is the Adjunct Professor of Horn at Hope College in Holland, MI and is sponsored horn instructor with Grand Ledge, Haslett, and Okemos Schools, and teaches from Grand Ledge High School, Haslett High School, and her home in Lansing, MI.
+She is a member of the Midland Symphony and regularly performs with many other orchestras across the region and has also performed with internationally recognized and Grammy Award winning artists including Josh Groban and Il Vollo.
+Nicole's teaching focuses helping her students achieve their goals with creative solutions to learn horn technique in order to becoming life long participators in music.

 Making Learning More Enjoyable